Single Origin Chocolate

 Within this supply chain we partner closely with companies that provide our cacao, sugar, and other key ingredients, as well as those who support the logistics, packaging and retail operations that help deliver MayHawk chocolate to customers worldwide.

-MayHawk does not tolerate underage, forced or debt-bonded labor within its supply chain.
+MayHawk does not tolerate underage, forced or debt-bonded labour within its supply chain.

 Supplier Responsibility and Standards (SRS)

-We believe that all people, wherever they are in the world, deserve to be treated with dignity and respect and upholding human rights is central to our Supplier Responsibility and Standards policy (SRS).
+We believe that all people, wherever they are in the world, deserve to be treated with dignity and respect.
+Upholding their human rights is central to our Supplier Responsibility and Standards policy (SRS).

 We use the SRS policy to guide our business decisions, including which suppliers to work with and which materials to use in our products.